What should you know first before starting a beekeeping project in Kenya?

 The good thing about what’s required, is that once purchased, the following years require minimal purchases in terms of beekeeping equipment.
 For beekeeping equipment, you can consider starting small.
 Some equipment’s are not required immediately and can wait, this includes honey processing & storage tools.

-for the rest of this we will assume you went ahead with purchase of a langstroth hive.
+For the rest of this post we will assume you went ahead with purchasing a langstroth hive.
 Beehive prices in Kenya range between different companies.
-This is influenced by finishing, type of wood & depth of super chamber.
+This is influenced by finishing, type of wood & the depth of super chambers.

 Check our langstroth beehive price here.

-The next step in starting beekeeping project is to equip yourself with some beekeeping essentials so you’re not entering the beehive empty-handed.
+The next step to start beekeeping in Kenya is to equip yourself with some beekeeping essentials so you’re not entering the beehive empty-handed.
 Main ones would be the smoker, which is is next in importance to the beehive itself.

 For protection against the African bee’s sting, protective clothing would be required.
 A bee suit with gloves as well as gumboots.
-There is an array of key tools that will make your hive checks safer, easier, and more effective such as bee brush, hive tool, hive tools, bee smokers etc.
+There is an array of key tools that will make your hive checks safer, easier, and more effective such as bee brush, hive tool, hive tools etc.

 From sting protection to smokers, we have everything you need to launch and maintain your hive.
 SHOP here